 Instructions

-- Heat a wide skillet over medium-high heat.
-Lower heat to medium-low and add all of the ingredients, except the asafetida and turmeric (and ginger, if using).
+- Heat a wide skillet over medium-low heat.
+Add all of the ingredients except the turmeric.

 - Dry-roast the ingredients until the coriander seeds and lentils take on a reddish hue and are really fragrant, about five minutes.
-The curry leaves should be crispy and dry with no moisture, and should crumble easily when you touch them.
-If using dry curry leaves, do not add them with the other spices.
-Instead stir them in when you add the turmeric in the next step.
+The curry leaves should be curly, crispy and dry with no moisture, and should crumble easily when you touch them.

-- Turn off the heat and stir the asafetida and the turmeric (and ginger, if using) into the other spices in the skillet.
+- Turn off the heat and stir the turmeric into the other spices in the skillet.
+The heat from the spices will lightly toast the turmeric.
 Mix well and remove all of the spices to a plate or bowl.
 Set them aside to cool.

 - Once the spices have cooled down, place them in a blender or spice grinder.
-Blend into a powder that's coarse but does not have any whole or large pieces of spices.
+Blend into as fine a powder as your blender will allow.

-- Store in an air-tight jar in a cool, dark place.
+Store curry powder in an airtight jar in a cool, dark place.
+You can also store it in the refrigerator or the freezer.

 Finally I've found the best recipe ever for homemade curry powder, it's definitely my favourite.